 In most cases, the veneers are not covered by the insurance.
 This is because they are considered as a beauty procedure.
 Traditional veneers can cost an average of $925-$2500 per tooth and can last up to 15 years.
 The no-prep veneers can cost $800-$2000 per tooth and can last up to 7 years.
 The traditional veneers are considered to be cost-effective.

-The cost of the veneers will also depend on various factors like the type of veneers that you want, the brand name of the available veneers, the cost of living in your area, and the expertise of the specialist.
+The cost of the veneers will also depend on various factors like the type of veneers that you want, the brand name of the available veneers, the cost of living in your area, and the expertise of the dentist.

 Benefits of dental veneers

-The top benefit is that they improve the appearance of the teeth, offering an even and brighter smile.
+One of the top benefit is that they improve the appearance of the teeth, offering an even and brighter smile.
 The dental veneers are often used to fix the following issues:

 - Chipped or broken teeth